DDrew73/491h/labs/lab4/lab4.md

 - Add a mode selection feature so that the potentiometer can also control the speed of the LED blinking and/or the color of the LED.

 ## Instructions
-I think that this will be a challenging exercise in coding for many of you.
+I think that this will be a challenging exercise in coding for some of you.
 Remember that Python list comprehension (e.g., `rgb = [120,0,0]` `rgb[0] = 120`) works here.
 A common strategy when debugging interactive code like this is to use `print()` statements liberally to figure out what the heck is going on when things aren't working well!

 ### Step 1: Get Started
 1. Connect your Arduino Nano ESP32 to your computer.

-2. Open Mu.
+2. Open Mu/VSCode.
 If you have any problems detecting your board, return to Lab 1!

 3. Use both of your 10k resistors to construct a voltage divider with the input from the 3.3V pin of your Nano and the output attached to A1.
 Don't forget to ground the bottom!